+ec2+shellcmd resource

-ec2+shellcmd resource The following configuration options are available for a resource of type ec2+shellcmd.
+The following configuration options are available for a resource of type ec2+shellcmd.
 If these options are omitted, then the default of the boto python library will be used, which at the time of writing means use the default region on Amazon.

 - ec2\url: The URL of the EC2 frontend.
-On a typical OpenStack installation this will look like: https://cloud.gc3.uzh.ch:8773/services/Cloud, while for amazon it's something like https://ec2.us-east-1.amazonaws.com (this is valid for the zone us-east-1 of course).
-If no value is specified, the environment variable EC2\URL will be used, and if not found an error is raised. - ec2\region: the region you want to access to.
-Most OpenStack installations only have one region called nova. - keypair\name: the name of the keypair to use when creating a new instance on the cloud.
+On Amazon's AWS this is something like https://ec2.us-east-1.amazonaws.com (this is valid for the zone us-east-1 of course).
+If no value is specified, the environment variable EC2 URL will be used, and if not found an error is raised. - ec2\region: the region you want to access to. - keypair\name: the name of the keypair to use when creating a new instance on the cloud.
 If it's not found, a new keypair with this name and the key stored in public\key will be used.
 Please note that if the keypair exists already on the cloud but the associated public key is different from the one stored in public\key, then an error is raised and the resource will not be used. - public\key: public key to use when creating the keypair.

-Please note that GC3Pie will assume that the corresponding private key is stored on a file with the same path but without the .pub extension.
+Note: GC3Pie assumes that the corresponding private key is stored on a file with the same path but without the .pub extension.
 This private key is necessary in order to access the virtual machines created on the cloud.

-Amazon users: Please note that Amazon does not accept DSA keys; use RSA keys only for Amazon resources. - vm\auth: the name of a valid auth stanza used to connect to the virtual machine. - instance\type: the instance type (aka flavor, aka size) you want to use for your virtual machines by default. - <application>\instance\type: you can override the default instance type for a specific application by defining an entry in the configuration file for that application.
+Note: For Amazon AWS users: Please note that AWS EC2 does not accept DSA keys; use RSA keys only for AWS resources.

+- vm\auth: the name of a valid auth stanza used to connect to the virtual machine. - instance\type: the instance type (aka flavor, aka size) you want to use for your virtual machines by default. - <application>\instance\type: you can override the default instance type for a specific application by defining an entry in the configuration file for that application.
 For example: